-The transfer of clinical waste between to the collection vehicle shall be undertaken in accordance with procedures outlined in the relevant State guidelines.
+The transfer of clinical waste to and from the collection vehicle shall be undertaken in accordance with procedures outlined in the relevant State guidelines.

-5.3 Waste Collection Time
+5.3.
+Waste Collection Time

 Waste collection from the subject site shall only occur during daytime hours, as stipulated in the Environment Protection (Residential Noise) Regulations 2008.